This is the most comprehensive guide to life coaching online.

 …but don’t worry, I have some answers for you…

-Studies have show that the alliance between you and the coach is the most important factor for
+Studies have shown that the alliance between you and the coach is the most important factor for

 I would highly recommend that you ask your potential candidates some simple, but important questions.

-This assures that the life coach works professionaly and follows a goal orientated structure.
+This assures that the life coach works professionally and follows a goal-orientated structure.

 There are so many certificates for coaches, so it can be hard to evaluate the right one.
 Therefore I wrote a detailed separate section about “Certification and Qualification” which follows later in this article.

-Every life coach brings in her unique personal style.
+Every life coach brings in her unique personal coaching style.

-Many have a very empathic and gentle attitude, although some are more distant and challeng you with provocative questions.
+Many have a very empathic and gentle attitude, although some are more distant and challenge you with provocative questions.

-Think about which style resonates best with you.
+Think about which coaching style resonates best with you.